 Related: What is Cloud Security Testing?

 How Microsoft’s Azure Penetration Testing Works

-There are two teams – Red and Blue, for Azure pentest.
-The Red team is responsible for simulating an attack on Azure platforms, without affecting customer’s data.
+There are two teams – Red and Blue, involved in Azure pentest.
+The Red team is responsible for simulating the different types of attacks on Azure services, without affecting customers’ data.
 While the Blue team is in charge of countering these attacks and recovery.
 Once the Blue team detects any breach, they:

 - Collect all evidence regarding the incident

 - Notify operations, engineering, and other relevant teams